-- A. Archery equipment is limited to the following: - 1.
-Compound bows, longbow and recurve bows with a draw weight of 35 pounds or more. - 2.
-Crossbows with a functional mechanical safety device and a draw weight of 125 pounds or more. - B. It is unlawful to hunt wildlife with any of the following archery tackle: - 1.
-A longbow, recurve bow, or compound bow with a draw weight of less than 35 pounds; - 2.
-A crossbow without a functional mechanical safety device or with a draw weight of less than 125 pounds; - 3.
-Arrows with an arrowhead width of less than 7/8 inch when open; - 4.
-Arrows or arrowheads containing poisons or chemicals; - 5.
-Arrowheads containing firearm ammunition; - 6.
-Arrows propelled from a compressed air system; - 7.
-Arrows propelled by the action of an explosive or combustible propellant; - 8.
+- A. Archery equipment is limited to the following: - Compound bows, longbow and recurve bows with a draw weight of 35 pounds or more; - 2.
+Crossbows with a functional mechanical safety device and a draw weight of 125 pounds or more; or - 3.
+Spears. - B. It is unlawful to hunt wildlife with any of the following archery tackle: - A longbow, recurve bow, or compound bow with a draw weight of less than 35 pounds; - A crossbow without a functional mechanical safety device or with a draw weight of less than 125 pounds; - 3.
+Arrows with an arrowhead width of less than 7/8 inch when open; - Arrows, arrowheads, or spears containing poisons or chemicals; - 5.
+Arrowheads or spears containing firearm ammunition; - 6.
+Arrows or spears propelled from a compressed air system; - 7.
+Arrows or spears propelled by the action of an explosive or combustible propellant; - 8.
 Blow guns or dart guns; or - 9.
-Longbows, compound bows or crossbows capable of firing or holding ready-to-fire more than one arrow or bolt simultaneously or in succession without the string being recocked between shots.
+Longbows, compound bows or crossbows capable of firing or holding ready-to-fire more than one arrow or bolt simultaneously or in succession without the string being re-cocked between shots.

 - A. Small game may be hunted using arrowheads less than 7/8 inch width. - B. Equipment defined in Code 6.04(B)(9) may be used during the modern gun season for bear, deer, elk and turkey.
 06.05 Firearms Prohibited While Archery Or Crossbow Hunting